|Severe Weather Awareness

 The most common type of severe weather is damaging thunderstorm wind, also known as "straight line wind".
 Strong thunderstorm wind gusts can reach hurricane force and in extreme cases - 100+ mph.
 Wind damage can be extensive and affect entire counties instead of narrow tracks like tornadoes.
 Objects like branches, trees, barns, outbuildings, high-profile vehicles, and power lines/poles can be toppled or destroyed, but as wind gusts increase you can have damage to roofs, windows, or homes.
 Some extreme examples from June 1998 include entire homes destroyed in Nashua, IA or swaths of flattened trees in western Wisconsin.

 Large hail is also common and can produce tremendous property damage.
 Usually large hail does not become life threatening unless people are stuck outdoors without shelter.
 Hail is considered severe when it reaches the size of a quarter or larger.
 Baseball size hail fell at the La Crosse NWS office in June 2001.
+And in April 2011, large hail hit the south side of La Crosse, WI.

 Have a good source of weather information.
 When a severe thunderstorm moves into your area, or a warning is issued for your county, take action to protect yourself and property: